-Join Tim Grey for an in-depth discussion in this video Edge glow effects, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Edge glow effects, part of Learning HDR (2012).

 From my perspective there are two basic types of HDR images. …The first type is the natural type of image, one where you're attempting to …produce an image that looks like a single photograph, but with greater detail. …I would say that this image, with its current settings for example, qualifies …as a natural HDR image, in that it doesn't look incredibly artificial. …Most photographers would probably recognize this as an HDR image, simply …because there's a little bit more detail than we would normally expect in a single photograph.…